-IMO (July 2009)

-IMO position
+IMO (January 2011)

-That any allocation made as a result of this agenda item does not affect the operation of existing and planned maritime systems that operate in or adjacent to the frequency
+Ensure that any allocation made as a result of this agenda item does not affect the operation of existing and planned maritime systems that operate in or adjacent to the frequency range 30-300 MHz.
+These maritime systems include distress, safety and AIS related operations on search and rescue aircraft and other high altitude craft.

-band 30-300 MHz.

-NATO (04 May 2010)

-Preliminary NATO Military Position
+NATO (October 2011)

-To adopt new allocations that would support radiolocation operations within 30-300 MHz ITU-R studies must demonstrate that radiolocation systems are compatible and do not cause interference or impose limitations to existing services, including mobile-satellite, mobile, fixed, radio astronomy, amateur, and amateur-satellite.
+To adopt new allocations that would support radiolocation operations within 30-300 MHz ITU-R studies must demonstrate that radiolocation systems are compatible and do not cause interference or impose limitations to existing services.
 Some regulatory text in the form of one or more applicable footnotes may be necessary if the radiolocation service is allocated in the 30-300 MHz band.

-If an allocation to the radiolocation service in the band 154-156 MHz is made, there will be a need to protect the usage of the band 156-174 MHz as described in Appendix 18 of the RR.
+Due to compatibility issues (specifically in Region 2), NATO in principal supports NO Change to the Radio Regulations.

 Military Importance: High

-SFCG (September 08)

-SFCG supports the protection of existing space science service allocations.
-No allocation changes for implementation of new applications in the radiolocation service should be made in space science service bands unless acceptable sharing criteria are developed.

-Regional organisations

-ESA (November 08)

-Same as SFCG position

-[Eumetnet (date of proposal)]

-[Eurocontrol (date of proposal)]

-[Other relevant information]